 The list of instructional spaces scheduled for use in the Spring 2021 semester has been updated by the Registrar.
 For detailed information, consult the list of instructional spaces in use.

 Campus units are once again responsible for cleaning laboratories and shared offices, in addition to private offices (see below).
 They continue to be responsible for removing trash and recycling to central locations in their buildings.

 If you have questions or concerns, please contact Physical Plant Customer Service or your building’s custodial supervisor.

-Building access for the Spring 2021 semester is intended to be similar to last semester with added locking of buildings monitored by Badger Wellness Ambassadors.
+Building access for the Spring 2021 semester is intended to be similar to last semester with added locking of monitored buildings.

 It is the responsibility of all units to clearly communicate to their employees about the building access protocols they will use.
 It remains the responsibility of each building to ensure that anyone who needs access to the building can obtain it if they are following campus health protocols.

 Please be sure to communicate with your building occupants to make sure they are aware of any changes to access and locking status.